willstepp/writings/hunger/hunger.md

 When Ayita had told him about her and Mohe, together, he felt like his stomach had fallen onto the ground.
 He looked for her among the people by the fire.
 He saw her family there.
 Her brother.
 Then by the tree he saw her walking.
 He saw her walking with Mohe, just out of the fire light, and he could just make out there shapes in the dusk of evening.
 To be sure he walked around the outer edge.
 He could not be seen but he could see them.
 They laughed together and there was a way they looked at one another that reminded him of the time they sat beneath the tree.
 His eyes welled with tears and he fought back an anger that rose inside him.

+[Confronts them.
+They greet him with no malice, happy together.
+He walks away.]

 Never before had he felt so alone.
 His thoughts turned to those days not too ago when he had been welcomed back after the hunt, when he had been a hero to them.
 Those times had meant nothing in the end.
 All that praise.
 All that love.
 It was a passing thing.
 It was nothing at all.

 Mika walked outside the gates and around the outer edge until he came to the wilds, which was the place they buried their dead and put things that no longer had any use within the walls of the village.
 The markers were carved totems with the beadwork of the buried hung upon them.
 This was how you found the grave you wanted.
 It did not take him long to find the grave of Sakima.
 Those blue and green beads he had seen many times throughout his life.
 And he had been here several times before.
 And yet not since his return from the mountain.
 He did not know why.